EuroProofNet/europroofnet.github.io/_pages/wg3-meeting1.md

 ### Venue & Accomodation

-The meeting will take place at the DSIC department, building 1F of the _Universitat Politècnica de València_ (UPV).
+The meeting will take place at the DSIC department, building 1F of the _Universitat PolitÃ¨cnica de ValÃ¨ncia_ (UPV).

 * How to [reach the UPV](http://www.upv.es/otros/como-llegar-upv/campus-vera/index-en.html)